samyak-the-dev/UpBytes/README.md

 ## 📲 PWA Support

-UpBytes includes a service worker for offline access.
+SkillxAI includes a service worker for offline access.
 To enable:

 - Open the site in Chrome
 - Click “Install” from the address bar